 Then, there are more conventional discount providers like Straight Talk, which is operated by TracFone Wireless.
 It charges a flat fee of $45 a month for unlimited talk, text and data (although data is throttled after 2.5 GB).

-While shelling out the cash to buy a brand-new shiny iPhone 5s on Straight Talk (or most late-model smartphones) can be tough, you're likely to save money over the long term compared with a major carrier.
+While shelling out the cash to buy a brand-new shiny iPhone on Straight Talk (or most late-model smartphones) can be tough, you're likely to save money over the long term compared with a major carrier -- if you can cut your data consumption.

 Major carrier vs. discount carrier, new phone